Chief Equity Officer

 Program Manager, Community Engagement

-Lindsy Ogawa is the Program Manager for Education Reimagined at Convergence.
+Lindsy Ogawa is the Program Manager for Education Reimagined.
 After joining a teaching fellowship in Chicago, she worked as an educator for diverse learners that quickly sparked a deep desire to transform how the current education system approaches individualized educator and learner needs, strengths, and passions.
 Lindsy holds her M.S. in Education from Johns Hopkins University, and B.A. in English from University of Hawaii at Manoa.

 Nayan is the Operations Manager for Education Reimagined.
 He has 20 years of business management experience, and has worked in a variety of industries including finance, retail, education, and hospitality.
 Over the last decade, he has worked on the ground level with students, seeing the need to develop a more learner-centered approach that focuses on the student.
 He is also a songwriter-musician, husband, Washington Nationals super-fan, and father of two.